Mista-Kev/openedx-tutor-rag/README.md

    ```

 ### Option B: The "Localhost" Workaround (If Option A fails)
-If `local.overhang.io` doesn't work (e.g., due to DNS issues), use this method.
+If `local.overhang.io` doesn't work (e.g., due to DNS issues) **or if you see a blank white screen when trying to access the LMS**, use this method.
 It uses `*.localhost` domains which are automatically resolved by most browsers.

 1. Configure Tutor to use `lms.localhost` and `studio.localhost`:
    ```bash